 The BVR-model avoids high beta bonds (long-bonds) and also intermediate duration bonds.

 The Yield Curve:The yield curve model shows the generally steepening trend from mid 2012 of the 10-year and 2-year Treasuries yield spread.
 Figure 5 charts (i10 – i2).
-The general trend is up, as one can see, although the yield curve has flattened recently.
+Although the curve has flattened from the beginning of 2014, the general trend from middle of 2012 is up.
 FLAT and STPP are ETNs.
 STPP profits from a steepening yield curve and FLAT increases in value when the yield curve flattens.
 This model confirms the direction of the BVR..

 Gold:The modified Coppock Gold indicator shown in Fig 6. and is now invested.

 This indicator is described in Is it Time to Buy Gold Again? – Wait for the buy signal …….

 Silver:The modified Coppock Silver indicator shown in Fig 7 and is currently invested.